bpucker/FlavonoidFriday/README.md

 ### (49) Glycosylation and acylation of anthocyanins ###

-> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Anthocyanin modification is based on glycosylation and acylation catalyzed by groups of enzymes that are located in the cytoplasm or in the vacuole, respectively #FlavonoidFriday (details: )
+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Modification of anthocyanins is based on glycosylation and acylation catalyzed by enzymes of different families.
+Some are located in the cytoplasm and some in the vacuole #FlavonoidFriday (details: https://lnk.tu-bs.de/ZYq1PT)

 [Sasaki et al., 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6271837/) reviewed the enzymes involved in the glycosylation and acylation of anthocyanins: glycosyltransferases (GTs) and acyltransferases (ATs).
 Various decorations of anthocyanins influence their biochemical properties e.g. their stability.
 Cytoplasmic GTs use UDP-sugar as donor while vacuolar GTs use aromatic acyl-glucose or p-hydroxybenzoylglucose.
 Usually the 3-position and the 5-position of anthocyanins are modified by the addition of sugars.
 There are species-specific differences.
 Vacuolar GTs belong to the glycoside hydrolase family 1 (GH1) which was initially discovered to hydrolyze glycosides.
 These acyl-glucose dependent anthocyanin glucosyltransferases (AAGTs) contain a signal peptide that determines their vacuolar localization.